-Working with patients along the continuum of care is increasingly common.
-When your patients cannot care for themselves and need help managing their finances or other personal needs after discharge, the Conservatorship Access Network (CAN) offers comprehensive probate conservatorship evaluation at your facility.
+When discharged patients cannot care for themselves and need help managing their finances or other personal needs, the Conservatorship Access Network (CAN) provides assistance.
+A partnership with the LA County Office of the Public Guardian, CAN offers patients complete probate conservatorship evaluation at your facility.

 - Expedited scheduling for probate conservatorship evaluations and appointments.

-- Get a conservator for capitated patients who need assistance with medical consent, estate safeguarding or personal decisions.
+- Conservators for capitated patients who need assistance with medical consent, estate safeguarding or personal decisions.

 - Reduces evaluation processing time by 70 percent.

-- Reduces potential revenue losses for facilities experiencing delays in probate conservatorship evaluations and appointments.
+- Lowers potential revenue losses for facilities experiencing delays in probate conservatorship evaluations and appointments.

 - Reduces administrative days, nursing hours and case management / social work time.